Many individuals experiencing homelessness are desperate and are looking for hope and help.

 The Bottom Line?

-The Homeless to Hope Center will fulfill the purpose of the Mayors’ Commission to address homelessness in our community by
+The Hope Center will fulfill the purpose of the Mayors’ Commission to address homelessness in our community by

 • Creating a system to quickly rehouse those who become homeless.